mariahnorell/website/content/publications/leadership/index.md

 publication: "Society for Industrial and Organizational Psychology"
 publication_short: ""

-abstract: Leader effectiveness (destructive leader vs. transformational leader) depends on the race and gender of the leader being evaluated.
+abstract: Leader effectiveness (destructive vs. transformational) depends on the race and gender of the leader being evaluated.

 # Summary.
 An optional shortened abstract.
 summary: ""